Observatorio-Ciudades/vref_walkability_index/README.md

 │                             process performed in this project.
 │
 ├── notebooks              <- Jupyter notebooks where all the geoprocessing is executed.
-│                             Naming convention is a number for ordering followed by an abbreviation:
+│                             Name convention is a number for ordering followed by an abbreviation:
 │                                 - PL: Preliminar geoprocessing.
 │                                 - PV: Creation of the physical variables.
 │                                 - BT: Estimation of perception variables (betas).